How to Choose a Book Marketing Firm

 Few book marketing firms can match the results we are famous for at Smith Publicity.
 We handle marketing and publicity for books in all genres and support both authors and publishers.
-Our track record of successfully earning media coverage for nearly any author leads people to ask us often about how to choose a book marketing firm?
+Our track record of successfully earning media coverage for nearly any author leads people to ask us often how to choose a book marketing firm?
 We answer that we aim to simplify things for our clients — and help them sell copies.

 Writing and publishing a book should be the hard part.
 Once complete, you should be able to rely on a team of experienced professions to help with what comes next.
-Although book publicity campaigns have no guarantees, they play an essential role in the success of nearly every publisher and author.
-To help answer the question about selecting a firm to market your book, read on for some of the essential elements to consider.
+Although book publicity campaigns have no guarantees, they play an essential role in nearly every publisher and author’s success.
+To help answer the question about selecting a firm to market your book, read on some of the essential elements to consider.

 What to Look for in a Book Publicity & Marketing Firm

 Before you engage a firm’s services, ask about how often your account team will be speaking with you and providing updates on your campaign.
 Do you prefer to be contacted by email?
 If so, see how available your publicist is via email.
 If you prefer the phone, see how often you can schedule a call.
 Transparency should be a key element in your relationship.

 2. Previous clients and success stories